buttonsrtoys/mvvm_plus/README.md

       MyOtherWidget(super.key) : super(
         viewModelBuilder: () => MyOtherWidgetViewModel(
           register: true,
-          name: 'Header', // <- distinguishes View Model from other registered View Models of the same type ),
+          name: 'Header', // <- distinguishes from other registered View Models of the same type ),
       );
     }